 Heaping his plate with fried chicken, Clyde winked at Delores, the cook.

 Heaping = participle.
 Heaping what?
 His plate = direct object.

-Don't mistake a direct object for a subject complement.
+Do not confuse a direct object with a subject complement.

 Only action verbs can have direct objects.
 If the verb is linking, then the word that answers the what? or who? question is a subject complement.